Published: March 26, 2018

 - Any Huh?
 What? or You’re kidding! moments that stretch beyond credibility?
 Or that are great twists that work?

-You don’t have to take all the advice and suggestions you receive, but asking for specific feedback and evaluating it as objectively as you can will help improve your story, and move it one step closer to the finish line.
+You don’t have to take all the advice and suggestions you receive, but asking for specific feedback and evaluating it as objectively as you can will help improve your story, and move it one step closer to the finish line or, at least to the next fase: editing.